 The organizations we invest in provide critical skills for technology and green jobs that represent the most promising pathway out of poverty.
-To kick off Jobs for Tomorrow, the Lever Fund just made a grant to BUILD DC’s pilot at Friendship Tech Prep Charter School in Washington DC’s Ward 8.
+To kick off Jobs for Tomorrow, the Lever Fund made a grant to BUILD DC’s pilot at Friendship Tech Prep Charter School in Washington DC’s Ward 8.
 (Read about the investment here.)
-This program teaches 8th and 9th grade students how to become modern-day entrepreneurs by launching and marketing web and mobile apps, games, and other digital-based businesses.
+This program teaches 8th and 9th grade students how to become entrepreneurs by launching and marketing web and mobile apps, games, and other digital-based businesses.